Spantree/elasticsearch-talk/examples/01-getting-started.md

 }
 ```

+## Fetching our document

+You can retrieve a single document by its ID with a simple HTTP GET request.

+`GET /getting-started/locations/frontera_grill`

-## Find all documents
+## Finding all documents

-Now, we can execute a request to get all documents in this index.
-There should only be one.
+We can also execute a request to get all documents in this index.
+At this point, there should only be one.

-`GET /wikipedia-01/_search`
+`GET /getting-started/_search`

 ```json
 {